Agriculture and Natural Resources Department

 The aviation program includes flight courses for which students incur costs over and above regular tuition rates.
 These costs vary and depend on the courses taken, as well as the aircraft and flight instructor time used.
 Call the aviation program manager (218-281-8114).

 Depending upon career interest, students may choose from two areas of emphasis: agricultural or law enforcement aviation.
-Two other options available are the business management major with a business aviation emphasis or natural resources major with a natural resources aviation emphasis.
+Another option available is the natural resources major with a natural resources aviation emphasis.

 Admission Requirement: No medical or physical limitation that would prevent the student from holding a F.A.A. second class medical certificate.

 For information about University of Minnesota admission requirements, visit the Office of Admissions website.

 All students are required to complete general University and college requirements.
 For more information, see the graduation requirements.

 Students are required to complete one of the following sub-plans.
 (Note for the Twin Cities and Morris campuses: The honors sub-plan does not meet this requirement.
 Honors students are required to complete one sub-plan plus the honors sub-plan.
 Please see an adviser if no honors sub-plan is listed for the program.)

 This emphasis leads to careers in aerial application, aerial firefighting, aerial photography, charter pilot, or pilot representative for an agricultural business.

 Program outcomes: graduates will